nickmoreton/orbstack-machines/README.md

 ### Destroy

-Destroys the stack using the `ordastack` cli tool.
+Destroys the stack using the `ordastack` cli commands.

 ```bash
 poetry run fab destroy